 A popular place for solitude

 Often, there are photographers taking wedding and family photos, like anywhere in Highland Park.
 If you can get there when no one else is about, it’s a peaceful retreat, beautiful anytime of the year.
-My favorite time, however, is in late fall, when the sun is out but the leaves have all fallen, leaving a blanket of radiant reds and yellows in the garden.
-This is also my favorite time to visit Mount Hope Cemetery.

-Beyond the Sunken Garden
+More information about the Warner Castle Sunken Garden